Looking around the world, different cultures have unique ways to celebrate Thanksgiving. But how do they differ?

 Thanksgiving in Brazil was established by President Gaspar Dutra on August 17, 1949.
 In 1966, it was established (by Law 5110) that Thanksgiving would take place on the fourth Thursday in November, much like America.
 Brazil eats many traditional American dishes, but they also eat rice.
 Thanksgiving is widely celebrated by many families of American origin, some Protestant Christian denominations, and many other churches.

 In the West African country of Liberia, Thanksgiving is celebrated on the first Thursday of November.
-Families in Liberia gather together and eat roast chicken, green bean casserole, and mashed cassava.
+Families in Liberia gather together and eat roast chicken, green bean casserole, and mashed cassava (mashed yuca root).
 In 1883, the Legislature of Liberia declared this day as a national holiday.
 People in Liberia celebrate Thanksgiving by attending religious ceremonies, while others take it as a day to relax.
 In the years following the second civil war, some Liberians have taken the holiday as a time to be thankful for this new period, peace, and relative stability.

 In the United Kingdom Thanksgiving is called “The Harvest Festival of Thanksgiving”.
 It does not have an official date, but it is traditionally held on or near the Sunday of the harvest moon.
-In the UK people bring in produce from their garden, allotment, or farm, and even tin and packaged food; there is a Harvest Supper at which some of the produce may be eaten.
+In the UK people bring in produce from their garden, allotment (community garden), or farm, and even tin and packaged food; there is a Harvest Supper at which some of the produce may be eaten.
 In the pre-Christian roots of the Harvest Thanksgiving, the Saxons would offer the first sheaf of barley, oats, or wheat to fertility Gods.
 Today the Harvest Festival is marked by churches and schools; with singing, praying, and decorating with baskets of food and fruit to celebrate a successful harvest and to give thanks.

 Similarly in Japan, Labor Thanksgiving Day is a national holiday, which takes place on November 23rd.
 On this day, Japan eats the traditional meal of fish, rice, and tea.
 A law established this holiday-which was adopted during the American occupation after World War II-which refers to it as an occasion for commemorating labor/production, and giving each other thanks.